spatie/laravel-permission/docs/basic-usage/middleware.md

 **YOU SHOULD ALSO** set [the `$middlewarePriority` array](https://laravel.com/docs/master/middleware#sorting-middleware) to include this package's middleware before the `SubstituteBindings` middleware, else you may get *404 Not Found* responses when a *403 Not Authorized* response might be expected.

+>  See a typo?
+Note that since v6 the 'Middleware' namespace is singular.
+Prior to v6 it was 'Middlewares'.
+Time to upgrade your app!

 ## Middleware via Routes